Cherreads

 {I kept calling for you—screaming!
 Praying!
 There was nothing.
 Just silence.}

+The boy standing before him—tall, poised, and deadly in stillness—watched with those amber eyes.
+Cold.
+Sharp.
+Silent.
+He said nothing.
+Moved nothing.
 Yet somehow, he exerted pressure—like a question the world itself dared not ask aloud.

 Ved's lips didn't move.
 But within, the storm churned.

-What part of him had she been all along?
+Why now?
+What part of me had she been all along?
+And… where have they all been?

 The little girl in his mind narrowed her glowing eyes, as if hearing his thoughts.

-Her voice softened, a rare flicker of gentleness breaking through.
+{You really don't know, do you?} Her voice softened, a rare flicker of gentleness breaking through.

-But before she could answer further, the air around Ved shifted in the physical world—subtly at first, like the moment the forest stills before a predator pounces.
+But before she could answer further, the air around Ved shifted in the physical world—subtly at first, like the moment the forest stills before a predator strikes.
 Then, all at once, the pressure changed.

 THUD!

 The stranger moved—fast.
+Too fast.

 A punch, clean and brutal, aimed straight for Ved's face.

 But something inside Ved snapped awake—his instincts surged, and he tilted his body just enough for the blow to miss.
+The fist slammed into the tree behind him instead.

 CRACK.